|

 I spent 1983 and 1984 in the Hollywood office of John Lautner, painting his portrait.
 It was an honor and a privilege.
 I was chosen because John saw my unique painting technique and saw me -- at 22 or 23 -- and said something like, "Jesus Christ, kid, you're the Real Thing!
 You invented this technique yourself???"
 To be called "the Real Thing" by John Lautner, I soon learned, was the highest compliment he gave.

-It was a year of full-time work and it is the finest thing I've ever made.
+It took a year of full-time work to paint it, and it is the finest thing I've ever made.
 As far as I know, the portrait hung behind Mr. Lautner's desk until his passing, in 1994.
 He really, really loved it.
+In 2014 his daughter, Karol Lautner Peterson donated it to the DeVos Art Museum at Northern Michigan University, (John's alma mater), where it is now part of their permanent collection.

 |